AGTGreg/AppBlocks/docs/methods.md

 ```

 ### `afterRender(appInstance)`
-This method is called righ after render is finished.
+This method is called right after render has finished.
 Use it to place any code that needs to be executed after each
 render.
 ```js
 methods: {